-From Year 2, we teach guided reading through a cycle of fiction, non-fiction and media.
+From Year 2, we teach whole class guided reading sessions through a cycle of fiction, non-fiction and media.
 During this cycle, the children will immerse themselves in a fiction or non-fiction text from the successful Literary Leaves scheme.
 This scheme allows children to develop a wide range of skills through high quality texts.
 These skills include prediction, factual retrieval, inference, vocabulary, explanation, summarising and sequencing.
 As well as this, the children will practise and apply their reading skills through other media.
 This cycle ensures that the children are constantly being exposed to a range of genres and text types.
 Discussion is promoted within class and we encourage the children to have inquisitive minds and raise questions.

 Reciprocal Reading is used from Year 3 to Year 6.
 Year 2 are gradually prepared for Reciprocal Reading during the summer term.
 During Reciprocal Reading sessions, children have the opportunity to develop and deepen particular reading skills, these are: prediction, questioning, clarifying and summarising.
 We also encourage the children to challenge each other’s views courteously to promote in-depth discussions.